jhoney92021/jhoney-winform/README.md

 # Jays Win Form #

+- using dotnet new winform
+- vstudio 2022 community

 ## commits by convention the prefix of my commits ##
 - /
     - combining commit types. where applicable